Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Question of Interest

 \textbf{Q4: Should I use the aligned version of LLMs (e.g., Llama2-7B-chat) or the non-aligned version (e.g., Llama2-7B) for the experiment?}

 Using an aligned model (e.g., Llama2-7B-chat), rather than aligning a Llama2-7B yourself, would be simpler for developing a fine-tuning stage and post-fine-tuning stage solution.
 However, because we as researchers are agnostic to the alignment process, it may contain the risk that the defense is effective only because some unknown procedures are taken in the alignment process (i.e., when Llama2-7B-chat is produced).
 For an alignment stage solution, it may be more reasonable to use the unaligned model as the base model, because that means the defense can be integrated into the model's safety alignment process (which needs to be done by all the service providers, e.g., Meta, OpenAI).
-With that said, if you use Llama2-7B for evaluation, it is possible that the reviewers will ask you for experiments on Llama2-7B-chat, because that has become the main-stream experiment setting.

 \textbf{Q5: What kind of assumptions of available datasets should we make when we design a defense?} As illustrated in \ref{exp setup}, the assumptions of the dataset that existing papers have made include: i) safety alignment dataset (harmful question-safe answer pair). ii) in-distribution harmful dataset (harmful question-harmful answer pair, but they are different instances used in the harmful-finetuning process). iii) Proxy dataset (Safe general question-safe answer pair).